runeisnot-email/rune-rfc/protocol.md

     202 ROGER

-Other wise it will respond with an error code and immediately close the
+Otherwise, it will respond with an error code and immediately close the
 connection:

     405 SIGNATURE INVALID